-According to the National Highway Traffic Safety Administration, 76,000 pedestrians were injured in U.S. traffic accidents in 2012.
-This number is alarming because, as you may suspect, pedestrian injuries caused by vehicle crashes can be brutal and severe.
+According to the National Highway Traffic Safety Administration (NHTSA), 76,000 pedestrians were injured in U.S. traffic accidents in 2012.
+This number is alarming because, as you may suspect, pedestrian injuries caused by vehicle crashes can be severe.
 Not every pedestrian will walk away from the scene of an accident.
-When injuries, and even deaths, occur due to the fault of another, victims and victim families need skilled legal professionals to assist them.
+When injuries and deaths occur due to the fault of another, victims and their families need skilled legal professionals to assist them.

-Greenberg, Stone & Urbano takes pride in its successful experience representing pedestrian accident victims and survivors.
+Greenberg, Stone & Urbano takes pride in its successful record of representing pedestrian accident victims and survivors.
 Firm partners Stewart G. Greenberg, Mark D. Stone, and Dennis N. Urbano have over a century of shared experience litigating personal injury and negligence claims.
-Our attorneys conduct and oversee investigations, negotiate with insurance companies, and advocate for victims to obtain full compensation for their clients.
+Our attorneys conduct and oversee investigations, negotiate with insurance companies, and advocate for victims in an effort to obtain full compensation for their clients.
 Once retained, our entire legal team acts expeditiously to secure important evidence to substantiate your case and maximize your chances of recovering monetary damages.

 - Drunk or drug-impaired driving